MicroStrategy/rest-api-docs/docs/common-workflows/use-prompts-objects/prompt-types/hierarchy-qualification-prompts.md

 - [Answer a Hierarchy Qualification Prompt](#answer-a-hierarchy-qualification-prompt)
   - [Provide Specific Prompt Answers](#provide-specific-prompt-answers)

-## Get Information About a Hierarchy Qualification Prompt
+## Get information about a hierarchy qualification prompt

 Use the following REST API endpoints to get information about hierarchy qualification prompts applied to dossier, document, and report objects in the metadata, as well as instances of those objects: